 But beyond all the physical facilities, electronics, and square footage, you will notice a feeling of excitement about the school, an atmosphere of camaraderie and belonging.
 The School of Music has a warm, caring atmosphere that you can't see in a picture or find on a list.
 But you can feel it as soon as you enter the building and begin interacting with the staff, students, and faculty.
 At the East Carolina University School of Music, students, faculty and staff leave the premises reluctantly and look forward to returning!

 The School of Music is fully accredited by the National Association of Schools of Music (NASM) and the American Music Therapy Association (AMTA) .
-It is an active participant in the North Carolina Music Educators Association (NCMEA), the Virginia Music Educators Association (VMEA), the Music Educators National Conference (MENC), the American Choral Directors Association (ACDA), the American String Teachers Association (ASTA), the American Music Therapy Association (AMTA), the College Band Directors National Association (CBDNA), and the College Music Society (CMS).
+It is an active participant in the North Carolina Music Educators Association (NCMEA), the National Association for Music Education (NAfME), the American Choral Directors Association (ACDA), the American String Teachers Association (ASTA), the American Music Therapy Association (AMTA), the College Band Directors National Association (CBDNA), and the College Music Society (CMS).